So long as men can breathe, or eyes can see,

 So long lives this, and this gives life to thee. →

 The printed editions of Shakespeare's works that we read today are the products of modern editorial revisions.
 These revisions are particularly important with respect to Shakespeare's works that appeared in multiple quarto editions as well as in the folio edition, e.g., Romeo and Juliet (q1, q2, q3, f), Hamlet (q1, q2, q3, f), and King Lear (q1, q2, f).
 These original editions often differed in significant ways.
 Modern editors decide which passages of which quarto or folio editions are “authoritative.”
-Even when only the folio edition survives, modern editors will make at a minimum some spelling and punctuation revisions to help modern readers.
-Or editors may go further and decide that the folio typesetters made errors, which editors revise.
+Even when only the folio edition survives, modern editors will make at a minimum spelling and punctuation revisions to help modern readers.
+Editors may go further and decide that the folio typesetters made errors, which editors then revise.

 Some modern Shakespeare editions include the Arden, Cambridge, Oxford, and Signet Classic editions.
 These editions are periodically updated.
 The passages on this website are taken from the Folger Shakespeare Library editions, edited by Barbara Mowat, et al. For more on these Folger editions, read Note on the Sources.